U.S. Alerts

 Night

-Tuesday Night: Clear, with a low around 53.
-West southwest wind around 5 mph becoming calm in the evening.
+Tuesday Night: Clear, with a low around 87.
+West southwest wind around 5 mph becoming calm after midnight.

 Clear